World Championship of Online Poker FAQ

 Q.Can I unregister from an event for which I've won a seat?

-Yes.
+Yes, in most cases.
 If you win a seat to a WCOOP event and then unregister from it, your account will be credited with T$ equal to the buy-in + fee of that event.

 Unregistration will be available from the tournament lobby up until two minutes before the start of each event.

 Note that this registration option applies to event seats won via satellite.
 Event tickets are not transferrable.
 Event tickets awarded via promotional tournaments must be used in that event or forfeited, as they have no value outside of the tournament to which they grant admission.
+Some other satellite tournaments, including many with an FPP buy-in, prohibit unregistration.
+Each of these satellites contains a warning, which appears prior to registration.

 If you have already been awarded a ticket for a particular event, please do not play more promotional events which award the same ticket, since if you win the additional ticket will have no value.
 If you have won a promotional ticket for an event and are registered for that event, you may continue to play cash or FPP satellites to that same event, and if you win you will be awarded T$ for the value of the seat.